- About Chowchilla

 Orlando Alison Robertson

 Mr. Orlando Alison Robertson was born in Prosperity, Pennsylvania, on August 18, 1858.
-Having lost his mother when only a small child, he was raised by an aunt on a farm near the place of his birth.
+Having lost his mother when he was only a small child, he was raised by an aunt on a farm near the place of his birth.
 By thrift and hard work, he managed to secure an education, finally graduating from the California Normal School at California, Pennsylvania.

 Not long after Mr. Robertson graduated from college, he married Miss Frances Mackey of Pittsburgh.
 They moved soon after to Campbell, Minnesota, where Robertson taught public school.
 He also engaged in farming and real estate.
 In time, he became the County Superintendent of Schools in the Red River Valley of western Minnesota.